-There are multiple ways in which radio stations are displayed in RDS and HD Radio systems.
+There are multiple ways in which radio stations are displayed in RDS, HD Radio and hybrid radio systems.
 Examples include:

 - Movement: Dynamic vs. static information.
 Static is preferable because the display is more legible, user-friendly and less distracting.
-While it is more time-consuming to code information to conform with display character limits, in particular the eight character limit of the RDS PS field, the end result is better and cleaner.
-It should be noted that there a lot of automobiles with receivers that can only display textual information using the eight character RDS PS field, and that the only way to show song title and artist information on these displays is by using dynamic PS.
-Consequently, at least for the near term, broadcasters are likely to want to use dynamic PS even though it does not look as good as static PS on more modern displays.
-When using dynamic PS, there are two options, scrolling and chunking, and of these two, chunking is preferable. - Album art: Lack of consistency of use of album art when music is playing, or displaying album art when other programming is on the air that does not correspond to the album art.
-Some HD Radio stations don't broadcast any album art or station logo images, and in some receivers this can result in display of an artist photo or a generic format slide originating from the car receiver, which is often incorrect (in these receivers, a broadcaster-supplied image such as a station logo or album art will always be used in place of the receiver-based images). - Case consistency: Some stations utilize all caps for all fields, others blend all caps for some items and lowercase for others.
+While it is more time-consuming to code information to conform with display character limits, in particular the eight-character limit of the RDS PS field, the end result is better and cleaner.
+It should be noted that there are a lot of older automobiles with receivers that can only display textual information using the eight-character RDS PS field, and that the only way to show song title and artist information on these displays is by using dynamic PS (note that in 2021, most new vehicle no longer support dynamic PS).
+Consequently, at least for the near term broadcasters are likely to want to use dynamic PS even though it does not look as good as static PS on more modern displays.
+When using dynamic PS, there are two options, scrolling and chunking, and of these two, chunking is preferable. - Album art: There is a lack of consistency of using album art when music is playing, or displaying album art when other programming is on the air that does not correspond to the album art.
+Some HD Radio stations don't broadcast any album art or station logo images, while some vehicles actually provide artwork based upon audio recognition and an in-vehicle or cloud-based database of images (for example, the Gracenote smart radio solution). - Case consistency for text: Some stations utilize all caps for all fields, others blend all caps for some items and lowercase for others.
 All caps has become synonymous with shouting on text and social media platforms.
-Using uppercase and lowercase is preferred, with uppercase being used just to capitalize words.
+Using uppercase and lowercase is preferred, with uppercase used just to capitalize words.